 A conic section is the locus of a point moving in a plane, such that its distance from a fixed point (focus) is in a constant ratio to its perpendicular distance from a fixed line (i.e. directrix).
 Conic sections can be obtained as intersections of a plane with a double-napped right circular cone.
 The applications of these curves include the design of telescopes, automobile headlights and reflectors in flashlights, etc. The constant ratio is known as the eccentricity of the conic.
 The eccentricity of a circle is zero.
 It shows how “un-circular” a curve is.
 The larger the eccentricity, the lower curved it is.
-As far as the JEE exam is concerned, this is an important topic.
 In this article, we discuss how to identify conic sections from the general form.

 Standard equation is given by (x-h)2 + (y-k)2 = r2.
 Centre is (h,k) and radius is r.